 Read more: What Is the Average Adult Male Height and Weight?

 5- to 6-Year-Old Children

-At the age of 5, a typical child is about 43 inches tall and weighs about 43 pounds; however, even children in the same year of school can vary by as much as 5 inches in height.
-A normal height is around 39 to 48 inches for a 5-year-old boy or girl, and a normal weight is between 34 and 63 pounds.
+At the age of 5, a typical child is about 43 inches tall and weighs about 43 pounds, according to the CDC.
+However, children at this age can vary by as much as 5 inches in height.
+A standard height is around 39 to 48 inches for a 5-year-old boy or girl, and a normal weight is between 34 and 50 pounds.

-Any percentage between the 5th and 85th percentile on the body mass index-for-age charts is considered healthy, while above this percentage is considered overweight; below is underweight.
+Any percentage between the 5th and 85th percentile on the body mass index-for-age charts is considered healthy, according to the CDC.
+Measurements above the 85th percentile are generally considered overweight, while measurements below the 5th are underweight.
 The normal BMI range for a 5- or 6-year-old boy or girl is from 14 to 17.

 7- to 9-Year-Old Children

 At 7-years-old, both boys and girls range from 45 to 54 inches, according to the CDC.
 By the time they reach the age of 9, the average height reaches between 48 and 59 inches.